eichristenson/Stacy-Ceballos-Index/README.md

 Use the file "testing.xlsx" to format your data for R.

-Use the file "Virus Graphs and ISC Code Elijah Christenson Final" to make graphs and obtain I_{SC}, AUC, AUCinfected, PIAUC, and PIMAX
+Use the file "Virus Graphs and ISC Code Elijah Christenson Final" to make graphs and obtain I$_{SC}$, AUC, AUCinfected, PIAUC, and PIMAX